-- This book focuses solely on the ‘analytics’ that power your email marketing optimization program and help you in dramatically reducing your cost per acquisition and increasing marketing ROI, by tracking the performance of the various KPIs and metrics used for email marketing.
+This book focuses solely on the ‘analytics’ that power your email marketing optimization program and will help you dramatically reduce your cost per acquisition and increase marketing ROI by tracking the performance of the various KPIs and metrics used for email marketing.

-- Attribution modelling is the process of determining the most effective marketing channels for investment.
-This book has been written to help you, in implementing attribution modelling.
-It will teach you, how to leverage the knowledge of attribution modelling, in allocating marketing budget and understanding buying behaviour.
+Attribution modelling is the process of determining the most effective marketing channels for investment.
+This book has been written to help you implement attribution modelling.
+It will teach you how to leverage the knowledge of attribution modelling in order to allocate marketing budget and understand buying behaviour.

 My name is Himanshu Sharma and I help businesses find and fix their Google Analytics and conversion issues.
 If you have any questions or comments please contact me.

 Over eleven years' experience in SEO, PPC and web analytics